tyrerodr/GreenAreaDetectionWithDrones/README.md

 ### 1. Dataset Preparation

 - **Image Collection**: High-resolution images obtained from the provided dataset.
-- **Mask Configuration**: Annotation of images with masks to identify green areas.
+- **Mask Configuration**: Annotation of images with masks to identify specific classes: `grass`, `vegetation`, `tree`, and `bald-tree`.
 - **Preprocessing**:
   - **Normalization of Images**: Standardizing the images to ensure uniformity in brightness and contrast.
   - **Adjustment of Masks for Segmentation**: Using the [LabelMe-to-binary-image](https://github.com/samr28/labelme-to-binary-image) tool from GitHub, convert annotated images into binary images.
-This tool allows for the conversion of images annotated with LabelMe into binary masks, facilitating the identification of green areas for segmentation tasks.
+This tool allows for the conversion of images annotated with LabelMe into binary masks based on the specified classes (`grass`, `vegetation`, `tree`, `bald-tree`), facilitating the identification of these areas for segmentation tasks.

 ### 2. Model Implementation